select2/select2/docs/pages/02.troubleshooting/01.getting-help/docs.md

 You can find more information on reporting bugs in the [contributing guide,](https://github.com/select2/select2/blob/master/CONTRIBUTING.md#reporting-bugs-with-select2) including tips on what information to include.

+> [!IMPORTANT]
->>>>> If you are not conversationally proficient in English, do **NOT** post a machine translation (e.g. Google Translate) to GitHub.
+> If you are not conversationally proficient in English, do **NOT** post a machine translation (e.g. Google Translate) to GitHub.
 Get help in crafting your question, either via the [forums](https://forums.select2.org) or in [chat](https://webchat.freenode.net/?channels=select2).
 If all else fails, you may post your bug report or feature request in your native language and we will tag it with `translation-needed` so that it can be properly translated.

 ## Requesting new features